 - 1. Greater and more systematic use of the SEPA Planned Action technique first used at Yesler Terrace could add more certainty to developers by reducing entitlement risk in exchange for affordable workforce housing. - 2.
 Refinements to Seattle's Accessory Dwelling Unit (ADU) Ordinance would increase production of additional workforce housing in neighborhoods across the city. - 3.
-Calibrate the Multi-Family Tax Exemption (MFTE) to continue private property housing preservation and development activity.
+Refine the Multi-Family Tax Exemption (MFTE) to continue private property housing preservation and development activity.
+Consider a demonstration program to promote family-sized units in one or more locations for a period of five (5) years.